shelkmike/Mabs/README.md

 <br><br>
 <a name="internal_link_to_calculate_AG"></a>
 ## calculate_AG
 Besides Mabs-hifiasm and Mabs-flye, Mabs contains a third tool, named calculate_AG.
-It's purpose is to assess genome assembly quality.
+Its purpose is to assess genome assembly quality.
 <br><br>
 calculate_AG is used internally by Mabs-hifiasm and Mabs-flye, but also can be used externally if a user wants to assess the quality of some assembly.<br><br>
 The main concept in calculate_AG is "AG", which is a metric of gene assembly quality used by Mabs.
 "AG" is short for "Accurately assembled Genes".
 It is calculated as a sum of the following two values:<br>
 a) The number of genes in single-copy BUSCO orthogroups.<br>
 b) The number of genes in true multicopy orthogroups.
-"True multicopy" means that there are more than one gene in these orthogroups not because of assembly errors, but because these genes are actual paralogs.
-In contrast, the number of genes in false multicopy orthogroups (the orthogroups where genes duplications are because of assembly errors) are not included in AG.<br><br>
+"True multicopy" means that there is more than one gene in these orthogroups not because of assembly errors, but because these genes are actual paralogs.
+In contrast, the number of genes in false multicopy orthogroups (the orthogroups where genes' duplications are because of assembly errors) is not included in AG.<br><br>
 AG, in my opinion, may be a better metric of gene assembly quality than BUSCO results, because BUSCO does not differentiate true multicopy orthogroups and false multicopy orthogroups, combining them into a single "D" category.<br>
 A frequent cause of false multicopy orthogroups are haplotypic duplications, when two alleles of a gene are erroneously assembled as paralogs. calculate_AG differentiates true multicopy orthogroups from false multicopy orthogroups based on gene coverage, since if a duplication is an assembly error, the gene coverage should be decreased.<br>